 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to account receivable.
-Accounts receivable as of December 31, 2021 and 2020, were \$2,324 and \$25,000, respectively.
-There were no amounts estimated to be uncollectible as of December 31, 2021 and 2020.
+Accounts receivable as of December 31, 2022 and 2021, were zero and \$2,324, respectively.
+There were no amounts estimated to be uncollectible as of December 31, 2022 and 2021.